Rel09/Rel09/README.md

 Then i learned some VB6 between 2006-2008.

 & Been playing with Python since 2017.
-Currently focusing on C, C++, and more.
+Currently focusing on C, C++, React Native and more.

 Reverse Engineering enthusiast
 42's Student